Parathyroid Gland Definition

 Parathyroid Gland Disorder

 The most notable disease of the parathyroid glands is an overactive lobe.
 When too much parathyroid hormone is made, it leads to hyperparathyroidism.
-This condition is often accompanied with fragile bones, kidney stones, abdominal pain, bone pain, and depression.
+This condition is often accompanied by fragile bones, kidney stones, abdominal pain, bone pain, and depression.
 Primary hyperparathyroidism originates from benign growths on the gland, parathyroid gland enlargement, or most rarely from a cancerous tumor.
 Secondary hyperparathyroidism, on the other hand, results from a loss of calcium secondary to severe calcium or vitamin D deficiencies.
 This can originate from the gut’s failure to absorb calcium from our meals.
 Likewise, chronic kidney failure can inhibit the kidney from converting vitamin D into a usable, active form.
 Vitamin D allows calcium to be absorbed, so not having enough will cause calcium levels to drop.
 Risk factors include menopause, prolonged deficiency of calcium or vitamin D, endocrine neoplasms, radiation treatment, or previous exposure to lithium (in bipolar patients).

 In contrast, having an underactive parathyroid gland will also result in disease.
 Hypoparathyroidism will result from an underproduction of PTH.
 A patient with this disorder will experience paresthesia (or tingling) of the extremities (toes, fingers), muscle aches, muscle spasms, fatigue, and dry skin among other frailties.
-The causes of hypoparathyroidism can range from having an autoimmune disease, to accidental damage to the parathyroid gland from surgery, extensive radiation treatment, or low levels of magnesium in the blood.
+The causes of hypoparathyroidism can range from having an autoimmune disease, to accidental damage to the parathyroid gland from surgery, to extensive radiation treatment, or even low levels of magnesium in the blood.
 Risk factors for hypoparathyroidism often include a family history of hypoparathyroidism or recent neck surgery.

 - The American Association of Endocrine Surgeons (2017).
 “Parathyroid Glands: Function.”
 Patient Education Site.
 Retrieved on 2017-07-01 from http://endocrinediseases.org/parathyroid/parathyroid_background.shtml